 - International Development

 - Muslim Minorities in a Global Context

 - Public Financial Management

 - Sustainable Development

-Many SOAS students are able to spend a year studying abroad at a partner institution as part of their course, and there is the additional option of taking a course of study abroad via the Erasmus scheme.
+Many SOAS students are able to spend a year studying abroad at a partner institution as part of their course.

 Funding and Scholarships